 Now, add the washed and drained rice in it.
 Fry it till they become crisp.

-Add the water, garam masala powder and milk soaked saffron strands.
+Add the water, salt, sugar, garam masala powder and milk soaked saffron strands.
 Give it a stir and let it simmer for 8-10 minutes with lid on.

-Once you see the water has been absorbed completely, remove the lid.
+Once you see the water has been absorbed halfway, remove the lid and add back the fried nuts & raisins.
 Take a pair of chopsticks and give the rice a gentle stir from the bottom.
-Add the raisins.
-Turn off the heat.
+Let it cook for a few minutes more and then turn off the heat.

 Let it sit for a while just like that, maybe for 10-15 minutes.
 Then serve.